 Negative reviews hurt – especially when you had poured your heart & soul into building up your brand.
 But then again, you can also use them effectively to learn from your mistakes, bettering yourself, improving your business along the way – But wait, what about fake negative reviews?
 Baseless reports geared just to undermine you, your biz, etc…?

-Remember: unless there’s a probable cause, getting bombarded with unflattering, fake reviews are a sure-fire sign that somebody doesn’t really like you and is out to get you.
+Remember: unless there’s probable cause, getting bombarded with unflattering, fake reviews is a surefire sign that somebody doesn’t really like you and is out to get you.
 And yes, if you don’t act fast and thwart them at their source, they can quite seriously tarnish, damage, or even irrecoverably destroy your reputation.

 Thankfully, we’ve Google (again!) to the rescue.
 By effectively using their “Google My Business” platform to flag & report fake toxic reviews, we can easily mitigate their impact to a great degree.